-Abraham Baldwin Agricultural College, known to its many friends and alumni throughout Georgia and the Southeast as ABAC, is located in south central Georgia on a 390 acre tract of land on the north side of the city of Tifton alongside highway I-75.
+Abraham Baldwin Agricultural College, known to its many friends and alumni throughout Georgia and the Southeast as ABAC, is located in south central Georgia on a 390-acre tract of land on the north side of the city of Tifton

 The College is also readily accessible via U.S. highway 41, which lies close to the campus.
-ABAC is approximately 55 miles from the Florida state line via I-75 and 110 miles from the Alabama state line via Highway 82.
+ABAC is approximately 55 miles from the Florida state line via I-75 and 110 miles from the Alabama state line via highway 82.